 “Will you try a cricket? “

+Eat Insects?
 Consumer acceptance of insect-based foods

 Recently, The Bug Chef (aka David George Gordon) sent me an article by Jonas House titled, “Consumer acceptance of insect-based foods in the Netherlands: Academic and commercial implications.”
 In the report, House outlines his empirical work questioning why despite a growing buzz around the use of insects as food, uptake of insect-based foods in Europe is low.
 His findings are intriguing: consumer’s motivations for trying insects for the first time are substantially different from factors (price, taste, availability, and cultural fit) which affect repeat consumption.
 His studies propose that a “reorientation of consumer acceptance research” is needed.